Vaibhav23rd/firebase_chat_app/README.md

 - `uuid`

 ## Contributing
 Feel free to open issues or submit pull requests for improvements or bug fixes.
+There may be issue in firebase.rules

 ## License
 MIT License